 It is vitally important to remain objective and fully aware of all of the various aspects that affect the successful sale of any business.
 More often than not the business owner is not the best person to market and present the business to potential buyers.
-This task is best handled by an experience professional business broker.
+This task is best handled by an experienced professional business broker.

 Selling your business should be part of your plan from the beginning.
 That is from when you started or purchased your current business.
 Start with the end in mind.